keiran-rowell/keiran-rowell.github.io/_posts/2026-04-01-the-oxygen-apocalypse.md

 {:.figcaption}

 The **OEC** cluster is a distorted manganese-oxide cube, with calcium edge.
-Though artificial mimics have been created, it is still if it [had the OEC had direct mineral origin, and if so, which mineral](https://pubs.acs.org/doi/10.1021/acs.biochem.6b00794)?
+Though artificial mimics have been created, it is still an open question if [had the OEC had direct mineral origin, and if so, which mineral](https://pubs.acs.org/doi/10.1021/acs.biochem.6b00794)?

 Manganese is the [natural metal for water splitting](https://doi.org/10.1098/rstb.2007.2223) due to its versatile oxidation state and favourable redox energetics.
 Minerals like birnessite also display oxygen evolution, but a far higher overpotentials and creating reactive oxygen species side products that would shred a biological cell.